hzn-technologies/.github/profile/README.md

 - Multi-Chain Compatibility – Supports Solana, Ethereum, and other major blockchain networks.
 - Decentralized & Permissionless – Ensures complete user control while leveraging automated security enhancements.

-Explore VIGLO in its [repository](https://github.com/Horizon-Labs1/viglo).
+Explore VIGLO in its [repository](https://github.com/Horizon-Labs/VIGLO).

 ---

 ## Why AI in Blockchain & DeFi?

 The fusion of AI and blockchain is revolutionizing digital security and financial infrastructures.
-Horizon Labs is at the forefront of this transformation, offering:
+Horizon Technologies is at the forefront of this transformation, offering:
 - Trustless Automation – AI-driven security mechanisms that autonomously safeguard DeFi ecosystems.
 - Enhanced Protection – AI-powered fraud detection, exploit prevention, and smart contract risk mitigation.
 - Scalable & Adaptive Solutions – AI models that continuously evolve to counter emerging security threats.